 Hello friend..

-I’ve been studying and practicing meditation for the past thirty eight years, and while I draw from many of the buddhist traditions, I am trained and facilitate in a very inclusive, secular way.
+I’ve been studying and practicing meditation for the past forty years, and while I draw from many of the buddhist traditions, I am trained and facilitate in a very inclusive, secular way.

 My journey thus far

 I have received formal training from some of the very best teachers in the field.
-Including, but not limited to, Ken Mcleod, Yongey Mingyur Rinpoche, Stephen Batchelor, Dada Rainjitananda, Geoffrey Shugen Sensai Arnold Roshi, Fleet Maull, Christina Feldman, Chris Cullum, Ven Bhikkhu Bodhi, Ven, Bhikkhu Analayo, Robert Wright, Oren Jay Sofer, Gabor Mate, Peter Levine, David Treleaven, Bessel Van Der Kolk, Rick Hanson, Tara Brach, and Jack Kornfield.
+Including, but not limited to, Ken Mcleod, Yongey Mingyur Rinpoche, Stephen Batchelor, Dada Rainjitananda, Geoffrey Shugen Sensai Arnold Roshi, Fleet Maull, Christina Feldman, Chris Cullum, Ven Bhikkhu Bodhi, Ven, Bhikkhu Analayo, Robert Wright, Oren Jay Sofer, David Treleaven, Rick Hanson, Tara Brach, and Jack Kornfield.

 My formal training has been in Zen, Mahamudra and Dzogchen, from the Mahayana (Japanese, Korean and Tibetan) traditions, Vipassana and early buddhist studies from the Theravada traditions, and Vedanta from the Hindu traditions.

-In addition to this I have received formal instruction from the more modern traditions and modalities such as Secular Dharma, Engaged Mindfulness, MBSR, Insight, Buddhist Psychology, Trauma-Sensitive Mindfulness, Somatic Experiencing, Trauma Healing, Polyvagal Theory, Compassionate Inquiry, Neuroplasticity, and Nonviolent Communication.
+I have received formal instruction from the more modern traditions and modalities such as Secular Dharma, Engaged Mindfulness, MBSR, Insight, Buddhist Psychology, Trauma-Sensitive Mindfulness, Somatic Experiencing, Sensory Motor Psychotherapy, Trauma Healing, Polyvagal Theory, Compassionate Inquiry, Neuroplasticity, and Nonviolent Communication.

-In addition to decades of formal training in contemplative traditions (such as Zen, Theravada, Vipassana and Vedanta to name a few), I also have received formal instruction from more modern traditions and modalities such as MSBR, Trauma-Sensitive Mindfulness, Neuroplasticity.
+In addition to decades of formal training in contemplative traditions (such as Zen, Theravada, Vipassana and Vedanta to name a few), I also have received certification as a Clinical Trauma Professional, and I have received formal instruction in more modern traditions and modalities such as MSBR, Trauma-Sensitive Mindfulness, Somatic Experiencing, Polyvagal Theory, and Positive Neuroplasticity.

 Why Meditation and Mindfulness?